-What is Prolopuncture/Prolotherapy?
+What is Prolopuncture/

-How is Prolopuncture performed?
+How is Prolopuncture Performed?

-A good Prolopuncture case is one in which the patient has suffered either degeneration or accidental trauma to the connective tissue of a joint or the ligaments and/or tendons that stabilize the joint.
-This would include patients with:
+A good “Prolopuncture candidate”, is one in which the patient has suffered a degeneration or accidental trauma to the connective tissue or soft tissue of a joint or the ligaments and/or tendons that stabilize the joint.
+This would include but not only be specific to patients with:

 - Lateral epicondylitis, medial epicondylitis (tennis/golfer’s elbow)

 - Rotator cuff injuries, including supraspinatus tendinosis, rotator cuff impingement syndromes, and calcific tendinitis, also glenoid fossa osteoarthritis

 - Knee injuries, including lax or partially torn cruciate ligaments, torn or degenerative meniscus and cartilage, enthesopathy (origin and insertion injuries to tendons and ligaments), as in injuries to the tibiofibular ligaments